Erdragh/tedditor/README.md

 ## Current state

-Here is a screenshot of the current state of the application (With the `Vimix` GTK theme):
+Here is a screenshot of the state of the application before the last commits, in which I tried to use gsettings schemas which in turn broke the whole program.
+(With the `Vimix` GTK theme):

 ![vimix](https://github.com/Erdragh/tedditor/raw/main/preview4.png "Screenshot with `Vimix` as the GTK theme")